DevMountain/alexa-instructions/README.md

       ]
     }
     ```
-This defines a skill that has two intent, a HelloWorldIntent, and a GetWeatherIntent.
+This defines a skill that has two intents, a HelloWorldIntent, and a GetWeatherIntent.
 The GetWeatherIntent has an additional section called slots, which tells us that this intent will require information from the user (in this case a city) in order to run.
 In order to define a slot, you must give it a name and a type.
 Amazon has [a ton of premade types](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/built-in-intent-ref/slot-type-reference), so its best to select one from that list when defining your slots.

 1. You'll also need to define a list of Sample Utterances that will be used to invoke your program.
 Here is a list that would be applicable to the intent schema shown above.